chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

 * Part2: Use Vitis-ai tool to quantify and compile the yolov4 network.
 * Part3: Deploy the yolov4 to the edge device(ultra_96_v2)上, write the notebook.ipynb to call the pynq-dpu and inference the network.

  Note: Before we deploy the YOLOV4, some friends may want pruning the YOLOV4 network, in this repository we use this [channel pruning](https://github.com/chumingqian/Model_Compression_For_YOLOV4) method to prune the network and deployed the pruned yolov4 network successfully.
-Here is weights both for original network and pruned network：https://pan.baidu.com/s/1lL1tPSOKJc4V4eF_SqVoHw , Extract code: rvrg, And the yolov4.cfg which suit the dpu are locate at 07-yolov4-tutorial/dk_model/ .
+ We train the pruned both on the  VOC dataset (contains 20 classes) &&  COCO dataset (contains 80 classes).
+Here are the weights both for original network and pruned network：https://pan.baidu.com/s/1lL1tPSOKJc4V4eF_SqVoHw , Extract code: rvrg.

+ And the yolov4-voc-leaky.cfg which suit the dpu are locate at 07-yolov4-tutorial/dk_model/ .

  Notice that, we need modify the yolov4.cfg firstly so that network can call the dpu module, then we can prune the modified yolov4.cfg.

 Part1:  Modify yolov4.cfg network.